-Following an intake assessment and receipt of a Formal Complaint, the Title IX Coordinator will initiate the complaint resolution process.
-These Procedures offer two forms of resolution of Complaints of Prohibited Conduct: (1) Informal Resolution, which includes a variety of informal options for resolving Formal Complaints and (2) Formal Resolution, which involves a formal investigation and adjudicatory hearing.
-The institution may consolidate complaints alleging Prohibited Conduct against more than one Respondent, or by more than one Complainant against one or more Respondents, or by one party against the other party, where the allegations of Prohibited Conduct arise out of the same facts or circumstances.
+Following an intake assessment and receipt of a Formal Complaint the Equal Opportunity and Title IX Coordinator will initiate the Formal Complaint resolution process.
+These Procedures offer three forms of resolution of Formal Complaints of Prohibited Conduct: (1) Remedies Based Resolution, which includes support offered to complainants and remedies provided to address Prohibited Conduct where the Formal Complaint does not wish for an Informal Resolution or a Formal Resolution and/or the Equal Opportunity and Title IX Coordinator determines that a Remedies Based Resolution is the most appropriate way to address the issue; (2) Informal Resolution, which includes a variety of informal options for resolving Formal Complaints, and (3) Formal Resolution, which involves a formal investigation and, depending on the charge, a live hearing.
+HWS may consolidate Formal Complaints alleging Prohibited Conduct against more than one Respondent, or by more than one Complainant against one or more Respondents, or by one party against the other party, where the allegations of Prohibited Conduct arise out of the same facts or circumstances.